 Behind the Museum: Basement Entrance Closed

-The project is being split into three phases.
+The project was split into three phases.

 1. Mid-July 2014 to August 2014: The first phase will begin with tree removal in the canyon behind the Museum.